Pabst Blue Ribbon Gets A Reprieve, Will Continue To Be Brewed By MillerCoors

 "Really, the way to think about them is more as a beer marketing company," as Matthew Weinberg, an economics professor at Ohio State University, told Marketplace last week.

 In addition to national labels such as PBR, the case raised the threat that Pabst would no longer be able to keep longtime regional beers flowing in their local markets.
-The company's portfolio ranges from National Bohemian (popular in Baltimore, Md.) to Lone Star in Texas and Olympia in Washington state.
+The company's portfolio ranges from Pabst Brewing to Lone Star in Texas and Olympia in Washington state.

 For example, The Baltimore Sun's coverage ran under the headline, "Is Natty Boh at risk of extinction?"

-Those fears are now at rest, after the two companies worked out a settlement in the court case, as a panel of jurors deliberated for nearly two days.
+Those have been put to rest, after the two companies worked out a settlement in the court case, as a panel of jurors deliberated for nearly two days.
 As it considered a potential decision, the jury asked to review more than 40 pieces of evidence, according to records from the Milwaukee County Clerk of Circuit Court.

 With a new deal reached, a Pabst spokesperson says the company "will continue to offer Pabst Blue Ribbon and the rest of our authentic, great tasting and affordable brews to all Americans for many, many years to come."

-As for why the contract-brewing deal was made in the first place, Pabst and MillerCoors once viewed their customers as coming from very different parts of the market — but that dynamic has shifted since 2000, as the beer industry was reshaped by consolidation, the surge of craft beer and other changes.
+The contract-brewing deal was made in the first place because Pabst and MillerCoors once viewed their customers as coming from very different parts of the market — but that dynamic has shifted since 2000, due to the beer industry's being reshaped by consolidation, the surge of craft beer and other changes.

 "Maybe there are more customers out there [now] that are kind of indifferent between buying, for example, Miller High Life and PBR," Weinberg told Marketplace last week.
 "So I think it's become more of an issue now than maybe it used to be."